Moldovan Police explain how Russia meddled in recent polls – DW – 10/30/2024

 It is estimated that in addition to the 138,000 people who are known to have used the app, a further two to four other people per user were involved — most of whom were family members of the user.

-The number of app users alone accounts for more than 10% of the voters who cast their vote inside Moldova — i.e. not members of the Moldovan diaspora.
+The number of app users alone accounts for more than 10% of the voters who cast their vote inside Moldova — that is, not members of the Moldovan diaspora.

 Speaking at a press conference last Thursday, Chief of Police Cernauteanu stated unequivocally that "the election corruption campaign was organized by members of Ilan Shor's criminal organization."